13. Packages, Testing, and Continuous Integration#

 • Then <Shift-Enter> through each line of the runtests.jl file.
 As you execute each line of code, it will provide the result or a checkmark to indicate success

-At the end, you should have output within the REPL that the test you added passed.
+You should have output within both the REPL and the editor that the test passed.

 ../_images/vscode_run_package_4.png